 From Their Nest, To Yours

-Eiderdown, with its softness and unique "cling" (also known as cohesion) is exceptionally well suited to use in bedding, with a seemingly amazing ability to regulate temperature, keeping you warm when it's cold, and cooler when it's warm.
+Eiderdown, with its softness and unique "cling" (also known as cohesion) is exceptionally well suited to use in bedding, with its amazing ability to adjust to temperature; keeping you warm when it's cold, and cooler when it's warm.

-The Eiderdown used in our comforters (or duvets) and pillows is the finest available, anywhere in the world.
+Our Eider Down is the finest available, anywhere in the world.
 It tests at approximately 700